grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-and there is no need to change any other code to get this working.
+and there is no need to change any other code to get this working[^statemachine].

 Another added bonus of this situation that we do not have to return anything from methods is that we are free to apply proxy and decorator patterns more freely.
 For example, we may have hidden sessions, that are not displayed at all, but retain the rest of the session functionality.
 We may implement it as a proxy, that forwards all messages received to
 the original, wrapped `Session` object, while discarding the Dump calls: